 SLA Printers are used for this entire process.
 You can easily go through images of every layer being produced.
 Once the model is manufactured, it is cleaned.
 After completely removing any extra resin from it, an ultra-violet oven is used for the final curing process.

 7. Are There Any Drawbacks to Opting for SLA Rapid Prototyping?

 With every process and possibility, there come some limitations too.
 The same is the case with SLA Rapid Prototyping.
 It’s not like something that makes you face huge problems but still, there are some limitations to the process.

 You must be aware of these limitations before selecting SLA for your prototypes.
 This will help you choose the right materials in the right way and while considering all your benefits.
 There are a few cons of opting for Sla stereolithography that we have shared below for you.
 There are as,

 - Requires Long Time Durations

 SLA is not a super-fast process.
-As you know that it adds all the intricate details and specifics to your prototype, it requires time for that too.
+As you know it adds all the intricate details and specifics to your prototype, and it requires time for that too.
 So, if you are looking for fast manufacturing of your prototypes, SLA might not be your best choice.